1712n/dn-institute/content/market-health/docs/market-health-metrics.md

 Time-of-trade | This indicator identifies abnormal accumulation of scheduled trades executed at the same time - minute/second. | `count_time_distribution`
 Buy/sell ratio | Depending on whether the order taker is a buyer or seller, each trade is associated with a specific side of the trade.
 A consistent and large number of trades on one side of the book is a pattern that may signal automated activity. | `buy_sell_count_ratio`
 VWAP | Volume weighted average price | `vwap`

-## Market Health Metrics Documentation

-This documentation provides a guide on how to use and interpret market surveillance statistical metrics from the API to identify anomalies and manipulations on cryptocurrency exchanges.

 ### 1. **Volume-Volatility Correlation**